6 Best Non-Condensing Tankless Water Heaters in 2023- A Review

 What is a non-condensing tankless water heater?

-A non-condensing tankless water heater is a gas-powered tankless water heater(NG/LP) that releases hot exhaust gases directly into the atmosphere.
+A non-condensing tankless water heater is a gas-powered tankless water heater(NG/LP) that released hot exhaust gases directly into the atmosphere.
 In the form of expelled hot gas, part of the energy is also wasted into the atmosphere and thus non-condensing tankless water heaters are not the most efficient tankless water heaters.
-Non-condensing tankless water heaters are cheaper since they are less complicated but require an expensive steel venting system.
+Non-condensing tankless water heaters are cheaper in price since they are less complicated but require an expensive steel venting system.

 A condensing tankless water heater is more energy-efficient as it uses the energy of exhaust hot gases to preheat the water.
-These are at least 90% energy-efficient and also do not require expensive steel venting systems.
+These are at least 90+% energy-efficient and also do not require expensive steel venting systems.
 You can use cheaper PVC venting.

 However, the condensing tankless water heater can be twice as expensive as the non-condensing counterpart.

-A non-condensing tankless water heater, as mentioned above wastes part of the energy in the form of hot gases which makes it less than 85% efficient.
+A non-condensing tankless water heater, as mentioned above wastes part of the energy in the form of hot gases which makes them less than 85% efficient.
 Due to the hot nature of the gas, the venting also needs to be of steel which gets expensive.

-So if you want high efficiency and savings in the long run then you should go with a condensing tankless water heater.
+So if you want high efficiency and savings in the long run then you should go with condensing tankless water heater.
 Or if you are on a low budget then a non-condensing model works just fine.